shiva-karthick/shankar-shiv.github.io/electronics/_posts/2020-05-14-Introduction-to-FPGAs.markdown

 ## FAQ

 1) There just aren't enough hobbyist-friendly tutorials out there.
 All tutorials i can find are either about basic topics like blinking LEDs or they are way too advanced for beginners.
    + Look at the @Obijuan tutorial [open-fpga-verilog-tutorial](https://github.com/Obijuan/open-fpga-verilog-tutorial).
-This is the Best tutorial out there, I have managed to learn Verilog in few weeks all thanks to Obijuan.
+This is the best tutorial out there, I have managed to learn Verilog in few weeks all thanks to Obijuan.